Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 Suspension introduces concurrency hazards.
 Beware of race conditions!
 A function that does not await in its body is guaranteed to execute atomically - in particular, the environment cannot change the state of the actor while the function is executing.
 If a function performs an await, however, atomicity is no longer guaranteed.
 Between suspension and resumption around the await, the state of the enclosing actor may change due to concurrent processing of other incoming actor messages.
 It is the programmer’s responsibility to guard against non-synchronized state changes.
 A programmer may, however, rely on any state change prior to the await being committed.

+Messaging Restrictions
+The Internet Computer places restrictions on when and how canisters are allowed to communicate.
+These restrictions are enforced dynamically on the Internet Computer but prevented statically in Motoko, ruling out a class of dynamic execution errors.
+Two examples are:

+canister installation can execute code, but not send messages.

+a canister query method cannot send messages.

+These restrictions are surfaced in Motoko as restrictions on the context in which certain expressions can be used.

+In Motoko, an expression occurs in an asynchronous context if it appears in the body of an async expression, which may be the body of a (shared or local) function or a stand-alone expression.
+The only exception are query functions, whose body is not considered to open an asynchronous context.

+In Motoko calling a shared function is an error unless the function is called in an asynchronouus context.
+In addition, calling a shared function from an actor class constructor is also an error.

+The await construct is only allowed in an asynchronous context.

+The async construct is only allowed in an asynchronous context.

+It is only possible to throw or try/catch errors in an asynchronous context.
+This is because structured error handling is supported for messaging errors only and, like messaging itself, confined to asynchronous contexts.

+These rules also mean that local functions cannot, in general, directly call shared functions or await futures.
+This limitation can sometimes be awkward: we hope to extend the type system to be more permissive in future.
 -->